-The Global Climate Observing System (GCOS) Reference Upper-Air Network (GRUAN) is an international reference observing network, designed to fill an important gap in the current global observing system.
-GRUAN measurements will provide long-term, high-quality climate data records from the surface, through the troposphere, and into the stratosphere.
-These will be used to determine trends, constrain and calibrate data from more spatially‐comprehensive observing systems (including satellites and current radiosonde networks), and provide appropriate data for studying atmospheric processes.
+The Global Climate Observing System (GCOS) Reference Upper-Air Network (GRUAN) is an international reference observing network of sites measuring essential climate variables above Earth's surface, designed to fill an important gap in the current global observing system.
+GRUAN measurements are providing long-term, high-quality climate data records from the surface, through the troposphere, and into the stratosphere.
+These are being used to determine trends, constrain and calibrate data from more spatially‐comprehensive observing systems (including satellites and current radiosonde networks), and provide appropriate data for studying atmospheric processes.
 GRUAN is envisaged as a global network of eventually 30-40 sites that, to the extent possible, builds on existing observational networks and capabilities.

 This video provides an excellent overview of the goals and principles of GRUAN and its relation to the current challenges in climate research.
 You can find this and other public outreach material here.

 GRUAN is envisaged as a global network of eventually 30-40 measurement sites.
 To the extent possible, it builds on existing observational networks and capabilities.
-At the end of 2016, GRUAN comprises of 22 stations, 9 of which have passed the GRUAN certification process.
+As at May 2019, GRUAN comprises of 26 sites, 12 of which have been GRUAN certified.

-A comprehensive volume of measurement data has been collected by GRUAN since about 9 years.
+A comprehensive volume of measurement data has been collected by GRUAN since 2008.
 The archive includes raw data and related meta-data.
-For the Vaisala RS92 radiosonde, the first GRUAN data product (GDP) is fully implemented and available since 2012.
-Further data products (GDP) are under development.
+For the Vaisala RS92 and the Meisei RS-11G radiosonde, GRUAN Data Products (GDP) have been fully implemented and certified.
+Further GDPs are in certification process or under development.

 The 12th GRUAN annual Implementation and Coordination Meeting, ICM-12, will be organized 16-20 November 2020.